Getting a Mortgage with 3 or 4 People

 On the other hand, a younger couple might be able to secure a 35-year term, significantly reducing their monthly payments.

 While shorter mortgage terms will result in higher monthly repayments, they can also offer a financial advantage with a lower overall interest cost.
-Due to the shorter repayment period, you would have to pay back less interest that accrues over time.
+Due to the shorter repayment period, you would have to pay back less interest than would accrue over time.

 If you’re unsure about mortgage term lengths or age restrictions, your broker will be able to provide a side-by-side comparison of shorter and longer term mortgages, finding the best mortgage option for you.